DiTo97/ai-code-sandbox/README.md

 ## Requirements

-To run AICodeSandbox, you need:
+To run Codegen Sandbox, you need:

 - Python 3.7+
 - Docker installed and running on your system